KibromBerihu/ai4elife/readme.md

     K. B. Girum, L. Rebaud A.S.
 Cottereau et. al., "18F-FDG PET maximum intensity projections and artificial intelligence: a win-win combination to easily measure prognostic biomarkers in DLBCL patients," in The Journal of Nuclear Medicine.

+### 💭 How to configure an extended LFBNet to segment any 2D based medical images
+LFBNet is provided as a configurable network for 2D image-based segmentation for both multi-class and single classes.
+Please refer to [THIS](%5BDocumentation/configure.md) guide.

+### 💁️  Useful resources

+- The detailed step by step for preprocessing, dataset split into training and validation cohorts and visulization of results are demonstrated in the jupter_notebook_step_by_step_illustration.jpeg.

 ### 🙏 Acknowledgment
 We thank you [the reader].